 different Network Statements) is listed below.
-IM/AB Fees for unused paths SNCF Réseau If the train path is not used, a penalty applies to the train path beneficiary, which corresponds to 1.2 times the penalty amount applicable on 5 p.m. on D-1 under the reciprocal incentive system (1.2 x IR applicable to the service applications at D-1).
-DB Netz 100% of the path charge SZCZ 100 % of Capacity allocation fee plus: Maximum 7,- CZK per trainkilometer per day of ride (depending on route classification).
+IM/AB Fees for unused paths SNCF Réseau If the train path is not used, a penalty applies to the train pat beneficiary, which corresponds to 1.2 times the penalty amour applicable on 5 p.m. on D-1 under the reciprocal incentive syster (1.2 x IR applicable to the service applications at D-1).
+DB Netz Depending on RB, final approval expected beginning of 2022 100% of the path charge SZCZ 100 % of Capacity allocation fee plus: The fee depends on the length of the allocated path and classification of route that is used.
 Some routes are excluded from this fee (see Network Statement). ŽSR Charging formula consist of 3 parts. • U1 - for capacity allocation • U2 - for traffic steering • U3 - for securing the infrastructure to be in the optimal shape In case of unused paths, once the allocation is done ŽSR does charge just U1.
 Cancellation fee also depends on line category and unused train-km. ÖBB-Infra No charges.
 MÁV/GYSEV/VPE Without cancellation/beyond 24 hours after the scheduled time of train run: 100% of the basic service charge.
 Cancellation after departing: 30% of the non-used part of the basic service charge.
 (Network access contract contains both rules).
 CFR Without cancellation/beyond 24 hours before the scheduled time of train run: 0,1% of the basic service charge.
 Cancellation after departing: 0,1% of the non-used part of the basic service charge.
 (Network access contract contains both rules).